-After filing the Naturalization application, the USCIS will schedule your biometrics appointment, at which time your fingerprints will be taken (typically 1-2 months after filing your application).
-You will then receive another appointment from the USCIS for your Naturalization interview and testing.
-Subsequent to the successful completion of your interview and testing, you will attend a swearing-in ceremony (final step), where you will take the Oath of Allegiance to the United States.
+After filing the Naturalization application, the USCIS will schedule your biometrics appointment, when your fingerprints will be taken (typically 1-2 months after filing your application).
+You will receive another appointment from the USCIS for your Naturalization interview and testing.
+After completing your interview and testing, you will attend a swearing-in ceremony (final step), where you will take the Oath of Allegiance to the United States.

 Applying for U.S. Citizenship with a Criminal Record?

-A common issue faced by many green card holders that are ready to apply for U.S. Citizenship is that they are concerned about their applications being denied based on a prior criminal charge or arrest.
-That is because, in order to qualify for U.S. Citizenship through the Naturalization process, the law requires that you establish that you’ve resided in the United States for a specific period of time (i.e., oftentimes 3 or 5 years), and that during that time, you have been and continue to be “an individual of good moral character.”
+A common issue faced by many green card holders who are ready to apply for U.S. Citizenship is that they are concerned about their applications being denied based on a prior criminal charge or arrest.
+That is because, to qualify for U.S. Citizenship through the Naturalization process, the law requires that you establish that you’ve resided in the United States for a specific number of years (i.e., often 3 or 5 years) and that during that time, you have been and continue to be “an individual of good moral character.”

-If you have been convicted of breaking the law, whether it be a misdemeanor, felony, or even as simple as receiving a traffic ticket for which you’ve paid a fine, the USCIS can consider that conviction in deciding whether or not to approve or deny your application based on the “good moral character” grounds.
-As a result, it is oftentimes in the green card holder’s best interest to submit their application for Naturalization after three (3) or five (5) years has passed since the incident or date of conviction.
+Suppose you have been convicted of breaking the law.
+In that case, whether it be a misdemeanor, felony, or even as simple as receiving a traffic ticket for which you’ve paid a fine, the USCIS can consider that conviction in deciding whether or not to approve or deny your application based on the “good moral character” grounds.
+As a result, it is often in the green card holder’s best interest to submit their application for Naturalization after three (3) or five (5) years have passed since the incident or date of conviction.

-However, postponing your application is not the only option.
-Your criminal history may fall under an “exception”, be excused or forgiven through a pardon, or be resolved through alternative post-conviction relief options.
-In many cases, it is difficult to predict in advance how the USCIS will react to your criminal record.
+However, there are other options besides postponing your application.
+Your criminal history may fall under an “exception,” be excused or forgiven through a pardon, or be resolved through alternative post-conviction relief options.
+Predicting how the USCIS will react to your criminal record is often difficult.
 Under these circumstances, it is highly recommended to work with an Experienced Immigration Attorney.

-If you are interested in applying for U.S. Citizenship, or if you are on the fence about it and would like to gather additional information, please contact the Law Office of Olivia C Cummings to schedule a detailed and informative consultation with our experienced Attorney.
-We will guide you through the entire process and answer any questions that you may have.
+If you are interested in becoming a U.S. citizen or are on the fence about it and would like to gather additional information, please get in touch with the Law Office of Olivia C Cummings to schedule a detailed and informative consultation with our experienced attorney.
+We will guide you through the entire process and answer your questions.

 Attention: This article was written to provide general information, which should not be construed as legal advice.
 If you are seeking advice on a specific legal matter, you are encouraged to contact our law firm directly and schedule a consultation with our Immigration Attorney for a thorough review of your case.